Oboij/Blogg/README.md

   return service().getMyBlogs();
 }
 ```
-blogHomePageHandle is by default “homePage” and you can set it to null.
-But for us it was “start”.
-How to find it isn’t written anywhere and after a few hours of searching we looked in the rest-calls made by Connections and found it! out of sheer luck.
-If you don’t know where to find a specific page on Connections, look at the rest-calls, don’t bother looking in the documentation.
+**Explanation**
+1. Initialize [BlogService](http://infolib.lotus.com/resources/social_business_toolkit/javadoc/com/ibm/sbt/services/client/connections/blogs/BlogService.html) with an endpoint
+2. The homepageHandle is by default "homepage" and doesn't need to be set.
+But if it's something else you need to set it.
+In      our case it's "start".
+If you don't know what it is; Find it by looking in the Rest-calls in connections.

 ## ActivityStream

-To get all the status updates that people do, use ActivityStream.
+To get all the activity updates that people do, use ActivityStreamService.

 ```java
 public List<ActivityStreamEntity> readStatus() throws ClientServicesException, ActivityStreamServiceException {